Calculating Your Patient’s Out-of-Pocket Expenses Accurately

 Patients are increasingly worried about healthcare costs.
 Receiving a large healthcare bill is one of the largest worries expressed by Americans.
 One survey found that two-thirds of people are either “very worried” or “somewhat worried” about their ability to afford unexpected medical bills for themselves or family members.
 Over half of respondents (53%) reported they are concerned about the affordability of health insurance deductibles.

 Adding to this challenge is the fact that over half of people (57%) have received an unexpected healthcare bill they thought would be covered by health insurance.
-The most common cases of these “surprise” bills were physician services and lab tests.
+The most common cases of these surprise bills were physician services and lab tests.
 Practices can help ease patient stress by helping them understand out-of-pocket expenses with greater accuracy.
-A patient who understands their portion of the cost upfront can better anticipate those expenses and create a plan to pay them.
+A patient who understands their portion of the cost and patient responsibility upfront can better anticipate those expenses and create a plan to pay them, which in turn increases patient collections.

 Helping patients understand out-of-pocket expenses starts with having that conversation sooner than in the past.
 Medical practices can start having that discussion at the time of service.
 But to make this possible, practices need the right elements to estimate exactly what a patient will owe out of pocket for their care.
 Patient expenses are typically influenced by the following.